Forest lizards genetically morph to survive life in the city

 On occasion, they had to ask permission to catch lizards off people’s homes.

 Among Winchell’s favorite findings was a rare albino lizard.
-She also found an 8-inch (20-centimeter) one, rather large for the species, that she nicknamed “Godzilla.”
+She also found a nearly 8-inch (20-centimeter) one, rather large for the species, that she nicknamed “Godzilla.”

 The study focused on adult male lizards, so it’s unclear if females are changing in the same way or at the same rate as males, and at which point in a lizard’s life the changes are occurring.